4.1 Overview of the Chapter

 4.3.1 QS Permanent Transfer and Lease Rates

-Table 4.3.1-1 shows the amount of QS in each area, the amount of QS permanently transferred in 1995 and the ratio of these permanent QS transfers to the QS outstanding.
-This ratio will be called the "QS transfer rate."
-It also shows the amount of QS leased during 1995 and the ratio of the QS leased to the total QS outstanding.
-This ratio will be called the "QS lease rate."10
+Table 4.3.1-1 shows the amount of QS in each area, the amount of QS permanently transferred in 1995 and the ratio of these permanent QS transfers to the QS outstanding expressed as a percent.
+This ratio will be called the "QS transfer rate" It also shows the amount of QS leased during 1995 and the ratio of the QS leased to the total QS outstanding.
+This ratio will be called the "QS lease rate".10

 Table 4.3.1-2 provides similar information for QS holders.
-The table shows the original number of QS holders in an area, and the number and percentage of holders who permanently transferred some amount of QS during 1995.12 This will be called the "QS holder transfer rate."
-The table also provides the number of QS holders who leased some of their QS during 1995 and the percentage of original QS holders who leased QS during 1995.
-This percentage will be called the "QS holder lease rate."
+The table shows the original number of QS holders in an area, the number of holders who permanently transferred some amount of QS, and the percentage of original QS holders who permanently transferred some QS during 1995.13 This percentage will be called the "QS holder transfer rate".
+The table also provides the number of QS holders who leased out some of their QS during 1995 and the percentage of original QS holders who had leases during 1995.
+This percentage will be called the "QS holder lease rate".
+The QS holder transfer rate was relatively high in non-CDQ areas where the number of post- swap QS holders with transfers ranged from 14.4% in Area 3B to 18.8% in Area 2C.
+In the CDQ areas the QS holder transfer rate was much lower.

 4.3.2 Consolidation of QS Holdings Due to Transfers

-The sablefish IFQ program was implemented in a fishery that had not been previously placed under limited entry.
-As such, the fishery had a considerable annual turnover of participants, and many entities were initially allocated small amounts of QS.
+The halibut IFQ program was implemented in a fishery that had not previously been placed under limited entry.
+As more fishing operations entered the fishery the season became shorter.
+Prior to the IFQ program, the fishery had become a "derby-style" fishery with a few short openings per year in most halibut management areas.
+As such, the fishery had a considerable annual turnover of participants, and many entities qualified for initial allocations of small amounts of QS.

 The two tables in this section provide information on the consolidation of QS due to 1995 transfers.
-Table 4.3.2-1 provides summary data by sablefish IFQ management area.
+Table 4.3.2-1 provides summary data by halibut IFQ management area.
 The table shows the amount of QS initially issued in the area, the number of initial QS holders in the area, and the average QS per QS holder.
-The values of these variables are inclusive of 1995 "swap" transactions.14
+The values of these variables are inclusive of 1995 "Swap" transactions.15

-Table 4.3.2-2 provides similar information broken out by both sablefish IFQ management area and vessel category.
-Here the counts of QS in a vessel category and the number of QS holders in a vessel category again reflect initial issuance plus any 1995 "swap" transactions across vessel categories within an area.15
+Table 4.3.2-2 provides similar information broken out by both halibut IFQ management area and vessel category.
+Here the counts of QS in a vessel category and the number of QS holders in a vessel category again reflect initial issuance plus any 1995 "swap" transactions across vessel categories within an area.16

-Table 4.3.2-2 shows that the number of QS holders in the freezer vessel category either stayed constant or increased and the average QS per QS holder either stayed constant or declined as the net result of 1995 transfer activity.
-This was more than offset in each area by the decline in the number of catcher-vessel QS holders and the increase in the average QS holdings per QS holder due to 1995 transfer activity.
+Table 4.3.2-2 shows that in Areas 3A through 4A the number of QS holders in the freezer vessel category increased and the average QS per QS holder declined as the net result of 1995 transfer activity.
+This was more than offset by the decline in the number of catcher vessel QS holders and the increase in the average QS holdings per QS holder due to 1995 transfer activity in these areas.

 4.3.3 Sweep-up Consolidations

-This section examines the sweep-up provisions in the sablefish IFQ program and examines the impacts of sweep-ups during 1995.
+This section examines the sweep-up provisions in the halibut IFQ program and examines the impacts of sweep-ups during 1995.
+The tables show that significant numbers of halibut QS blocks are "sweepable" but not many halibut sweep-up transactions occurred during 1995.
+Thus the provisions had little impact during 1995.

-Under the sweep-up rules existing in 1995, blocks of QS that translated into less than 3,000 pounds of a hypothetical IFQ for sablefish within a regulatory area and vessel category could be consolidated into a larger QS block of up to 3,000 pounds of the hypothetical IFQ.16 For example, a person with a 2,500 pound block and a person with a 400 pound block could, through transfer and consolidation, create a new 2,900 pound block.
+Under the sweep-up rules existing in 1995, blocks of QS that translated into less than 1,000 pounds of a hypothetical IFQ for halibut within a regulatory area and vessel category could be consolidated into a larger QS block of up to 1,000 pounds of the hypothetical IFQ.17 For example, a person with a 500 pound block and a person with a 400 pound block could, through transfer and consolidation, create a new 900 pound block.

+The data indicate that there were lots of persons holding sweepable halibut QS blocks and a considerable amount of sweepable halibut QS both at initial issuance and at year-end 1995.
+This was particularly true in Areas 2C through 3B.
 The number of persons holding sweepable QS blocks and the number of sweepable blocks declined slightly during 1995.
-Note that sweep-up transactions do not decrease the amount of sweepable QS.
-Sweep-ups that occurred resulted in new combined blocks that were still worth less than 3,000 pounds of the hypothetical IFQ as noted above.18
+However, with the exception of the anomaly reported in Area 2C, the amount of sweepable QS did not decline since the sweep-ups that occurred resulted in new combined blocks that were still worth less than 1,000 pounds of the hypothetical IFQ as noted above.

 Table 4.3.3-2 provides summary information on the sweep-up transactions by area.
-As can be seen, there were a total of only 15 sweep-up transactions and all of these transactions occurred in Southeast, West Yakutat, and the Central Gulf.
+As can be seen, there were a total of only 31 sweep-up transactions and all of these transactions occurred in Areas 2C through Area 4A.
 The total amount of sweepable QS involved in these transactions was quite small relative to the amount of sweepable QS in each area, and the number of sweepable blocks involved was small relative to the number of sweepable QS blocks in each area.
+As can be seen the number of sellers and the number of buyers in these "sweep-up" transactions are the same in Areas 2C and 4A and only one different in Areas 3A and 3B.

+This suggests that only a couple of QS blocks were combined in most sweep-up transactions.
 An oddity on the RAM database is that a person must first hold QS before they can execute a sweep-up transaction.
-Thus for a person who holds no QS but wants to purchase and sweep-up one or more blocks, the first transaction computerized for the person is entered as a "transfer" and not as a "sweep-up."
+Thus for a person who holds no QS but wants to purchase and sweep-up one or more blocks, the first transaction computerized for the person is entered as a "transfer" and not as a "sweep-up".
 Subsequent transactions associated with the entire sweep-up are entered individually as sweep-up transactions.

 At their April 1996 meeting, the NPFMC voted to increase the size of the sweep-up limit to increase the number of economically fishable blocks.
-The new sablefish sweep-up limit will be 5,000 pounds of sablefish.
+The new halibut sweep-up limit will be 3,000 pounds of halibut.
 This will be converted to QS equivalents using the 1995 TACs.
 If approved by the Secretary of Commerce, this new limit would take effect in 1997.19

-Table 4.3.3-3 puts the sweepable QS into perspective with the total QS and the total blocked QS in an area at of the end of 1995.
-As can be calculated from the table, the percentage of total QS that is blocked ranges widely from 8.3% in the Central Gulf to 62.6% in the Bering Sea.
-The percentage of persons who hold blocked QS is much higher, from 54.9% in Southeast to 94.9% in the Bering Sea.
+Table 4.3.3-3 puts the sweepable QS into perspective with the total QS and the total blocked QS in an area as of the end of 1995.
+As can be seen, the percentage of QS that is blocked is relatively high in all IFQ areas, ranging from 35.4% in Area 3A to 100% in Area 4E.

-In contrast, the percentage of the QS that is sweepable at the end of 1995 is small, ranging from 0.7% in the Aleutians area to 15% in the Bering Sea area.
-However, the percentage of QS holders who hold sweepable QS is again relatively large, ranging from 22.9% in the Southeast area to 68.8% in the Bering Sea area.
-This again demonstrates, as do other tables in the report, that a high percentage of sablefish QS holders hold small amounts of QS.
+In contrast, the percentage of blocked QS that is sweepable at the end of 1995 is relatively small ranging from .7% in Area 4D to 19.9% in Area 4E.
+However, the percentage of QS holders who hold sweepable QS is again relatively large ranging from 12.3% in Area 4D to 76.0% in Area 4E.
+This again demonstrates, as do other tables in the report, that a high percentage of halibut QS holders hold small amounts of QS.

 Table 4.3.3-4 provides another look at sweepable QS as of the end of 1995.
 The data indicate that a large percentage of the persons who hold sweepable QS blocks in an area hold no other blocks for the area.